AminaJay/Hotel-Website-MobileView/README.md

 ***

 ## Loom Video Recording Mobile View (JS)
-A video walkthrough and demonstration focusing on the responsive CSS styling can be found here:
+A video walkthrough and demonstration focusing on the responsive JS styling can be found here:
 .[Live Video](https://www.loom.com/share/7f4e5e27d6ac4157a78d8e89794bc775).

 ***

 ## Installation
-This is a static website built with HTML and CSS.
+This is a static website built with HTML CSS and JS.
 To view it, simply open the index.html file in your web browser.
 For the best experience, view it using a browser's mobile device simulator.

 ***